 Niche mood or genre playlists give you the opportunity for click bait headings, these work well for Spotify.
 Think of how people will search for music it could be ‘calming music’, ‘baroque music’ or ‘modern string quartets’.
 Spotify seems to only index playlist names (for most playlists) and Apple Music seems to index all playlist names even if it doesn’t index the contents of the whole playlist.
 So your new string quartet would be perfect to put in a playlist of ‘modern string quartets’.
 This could still end up being a massive catalogue playlist put think of the title.

 Weekly/Monthly updated playlist.
-This is something I’ve started to experiment with and is gaining some success.
+This is something I’ve started to experiment with and is gaining some success and you can check it out at Matthew’s Weekly Playlist.
 I see it as curating a concert every week with music that I could never programme together.
 I try and give each week a different feel.
 With the weekly playlist I always tag the composers, performers and record labels on Twitter.
 My hope is that they will retweet it and introduce the playlist and music to new people.
 This kind of playlist is very community driven.
 The only way you, as the person releasing music, will make money from a playlist is when someone streams your piece.
 To get to your piece they will be streaming the music of others as well.
 So if you are tagged in a playlist share it, shout about it and say thanks.

 This is very true when you are included in one of the editorial playlists on any of the services.
 I have been told they check their social media feeds to see if people are sharing the playlist.
 Getting on to the editorial playlists is a bit of a mystery, the people behind the playlists don’t publish themselves.
 User generated ones are a little easier to find with a bit of Facebook, Twitter or LinkedIn sleuthing.